Body, Breath & Being – a new guide to the Alexander Technique

-This is an introductory book for anyone interested in what the Alexander Technique can do for them.
-It’s in its third reprint and is very popular.
-With over 100 colour photos and illustrations, it will guide you through some new ways of thinking about your body, your balance, your poster and your habits.
+My best seller!
+Over 12K copies sold 2021!
+A book for anyone interested in what the Alexander Technique can do for them.
+With over 100 colour photos and illustrations, it will guide you through some new ways of thinking about your body, and your habits.

 Dame Emma Kirkby, soprano“I have had Alexander lessons throughout my career, found them invaluable and recommended them to countless other singers.
-Congratulations to Carolyn Nicholls, who has distilled her many years of teaching into this lucid, down to earth and entertaining book; it will work well for newcomers and devotees alike (singers and normal folk!), whether as introduction to or reminder of this marvellous technique.”
+Congratulations to Carolyn Nicholls, who has distilled her many years of teaching into this lucid, down to earth and entertaining book; it will work well for newcomers and devotees alike (singers and normal folk!)”

 Professor Basant K. Puri.“The author has managed successfully to distil many years’ experience teaching and practising the Alexander Technique into this highly readable and well illustrated book.
 I warmly recommend this accessible volume.”